Writtle University College (WUC) is pleased to offer the Level 2 Technical Certificate in Agriculture qualification.

 - Health and safety for the land-based industries

 - Farm animal production

 - Working in the agricultural industry

-- Must include English or Maths at no less than Grade 3 or Grade D
+- Must include English and Maths at no less than Grade 3 or Grade D

 - A work placement of 5 days in a related industry is desirable